ssbc/netsim-cookbook/six-second-100k-two-peers/README.md

 **Run the simulations**

 This script executes the go-go, js-js and js-js (db2) simulations.
 Output is printed to the terminal.
-Consider piping the output to a file.

 _Note: You may need to make `simulate.sh` executable by first running `chmod +x simulate.sh`._